64kramsystem/saveriomiroddi.github.io/_posts/2018-04-16-Considerations-review-of-raspberry-pi-odroid-xu4-usage-as-home-server.md

 I consider this an exceptional case of irresponsibility because the maintainer(s) are refusing to put any warning (check out [the website](https://ubuntu-pi-flavour-maker.org)), or pull out this distribution entirely, even if this source is one of the top results in the search engines, and the bug is official.

-Instead, RPi 3 users should use [Raspbian](https://www.raspbian.org/), which works as intended.
+Instead, RPi 3 users should use [Raspbian](https://www.raspbian.org), which works as intended.

 ### Usage impressions

-The RPi 3B works OK as home server.
-The major problem is that it's very slow, due to both the processor and the storage; while the available RAM, 1 GiB, is not a lot, it is not a bottleneck for the typical home server services.
+The RPi 3B works OK as home server; the major problem is that it's very slow, due to both the processor and the storage.

+While the available RAM, 1 GiB, is not a lot, it is not a bottleneck for the typical home server services; on a headless configuration, assuming 100/150 MB per service, there is space for 6/7 running in parallel (even ignoring that unused process pages can be swapped out).

-Having both slow processor and storage is a deadly combination, as many tasks will be affected either by one or another.
+Having both slow processor and storage though, is a deadly combination, as many tasks will be affected either by one or another.

 Even basic tasks like updating the packages can take long times (dozens of minutes); let alone intensive tasks like compiling a program.